Viacheslav-Tykhovlis/filmoteka/README.md

 4. 💾 Commit your changes to the new branch.
 5. 💌 Submit a pull request.

-## 🔏 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 We hope you enjoy using **Filmoteka**.
 Your feedback and suggestions are welcome!